rclone/rclone/docs/content/rc.md

-start is the 0 based chunk number from the beginning of the file to fetch inclusive. end is 0 based chunk number from the beginning of the file to fetch exclisive.
+start is the 0 based chunk number from the beginning of the file to fetch inclusive. end is 0 based chunk number from the beginning of the file to fetch exclusive.
 Both values can be negative, in which case they count from the back of the file.
 The value "-5:" represents the last 5 chunks of a file.